ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 ### 2. Install the cumbia-tango module if you want to connect to the Tango control system

 > cd ../cumbia-tango

 > ./configure --prefix=/usr/local --includedir=/usr/local/include/cumbia-tango

 > make && make install

+*Note* if you installed cumbia outside a system wide directory, you may have to update the PKG_CONFIG_PATH environment so that it contains cumbia's lib/pkgconfig directory containing the *cumbia.pc* file.

 #### 2b.
 Install the documentation
 > make doc